microsoft/BuildTourHack/stories/4/412_OrdersAPI.md

 }
 ```

-Using the terminal run the project to see our changes:
+Run the project from Visual Studio again or from the terminal run the project to see our changes:

 ```bash
 dotnet run
 ```
-Or run the project from Visual Studio again.

 This time, when you navigate to [http://localhost:5000/api/values/5](http://localhost:5000/api/values/5), you should see `The value is 5`